 The beach not only pleases the eyes but the taste buds too.
 The vendors at the shore of the beach sell seafood and beverages.
 Get your taste buds charged with the local recipes of these food stalls.

 Cellular Jail is the famous Kala Pani Jail in Port Blair.
 It has an air of history, for it was used by the Britishers to exile those political leaders who rebelled against it.
 For instance, Batukeshwar Dutt, Yogendra Shukla, Veer Sawarkar, and many more were put in jail here and sentenced to death.
 At present, this national Memorial Monument is under the Government of India.
 When you visit this place, you will be able to feel the wave of patriotism in your bones.
-It is a fundamental bit of our history, ought to be kept.
+It is a fundamental bit of our history, and ought to be kept.

 Neil Island comes under the South Andaman Administrative District.
 The ocean bisects it from Havelock Island and Ross Island.
 The beaches on this Island have tall trees that make them aesthetically pleasing.
 It is flawlessly clean and connected with the mainland.
-Possibly its most beguiling aspect is its three sandy coastlines, specifically Bharatpur Beach, Sitapur Beach, and, the Lakshmanpur Beach.
-It is an ideal place for one can explore it through a long walk.
+Possibly its most beguiling aspect is its three sandy coastlines, specifically Bharatpur Beach, Sitapur Beach, and, Lakshmanpur Beach.
+It is an ideal place for one can explore through a long walk.

-Baratang Island, also called as the Ranchiwalas Island, Baratang Island is 100 kilometers away from Port Blair.
+Baratang Island, also called as Ranchiwalas Island, Baratang Island is 100 kilometers away from Port Blair.
 It is remarkable for its mangroves and limestone caves.
-One requires the approval from the Forest Department of Baratang to go into the caves.
+One requires approval from the Forest Department of Baratang to go into the caves.
 The only mud volcano in India is here.
-It is a lovely little island yet to be popular among the tourists.
+It is a lovely little island yet to be popular among tourists.
 It is apt for those who like to explore the unexplored.